AAG0130/Portfolio/Complementary projects/IBM Data Science Professional Certificate/Course 8_Data Visualization with Python/Wildfire_Analysis/README.md

 # Wildfire Data Exploration & Visualization

 ## Project summary
-This notebook loads a historical wildfires dataset from Australia, derives Year and Month features, and performs temporal and regional exploratory analyses.
-It visualizes trends (estimated fire area), brightness distributions, relationships between radiative power and confidence, and produces a Folium map marking Australian regions.
+This notebook loads a historical wildfires dataset from Australia, performs basic time-series and regional exploratory analysis, visualizes distributions and trends, and creates a Folium map with region markers.

 **Important notice:**
 Documentation within this notebook was improved and additional explanatory comments were added to facilitate reproducibility and reading.
 The **original course assignment design and associated intellectual property belong exclusively to IBM Corporation**.
 The code logic of the original assignment was kept intact except for minimal corrections necessary to ensure the notebook runs without errors.